Subscribe to Updates

 Facebook Twitter LinkedIn Pinterest Email

 First designed in 2012 by Harvard University, Robobee is a micro-sized robot that is capable of tethered flying.
-With each weighing 80 milligrams and with a wingspan of 3 centimetres, it is the smallest man-made device to achieve flight.
-Scientists from Harvard have been working closely with other institutes like Wyss Institute for Biologically Inspired Engineering and University of Florida to add features that could enable it to be used in different environments.
+Weighing 80 milligrams with a 3-centimeter wingspan, it is the smallest man-made device to achieve flight.
+Harvard scientists, in collaboration with the Wyss Institute and University of Florida, are adding features for diverse environments.

-Since its inception, it has been made to follow a pre-determined path and more recently made to swim.
-This was achieved by applying a slick layer on the wings and slowing the frequency at which it beats its wings.
-The next objective of the team is to provide eyes to this insect-like device to make sure they do not crash into obstacles.
+Since its inception, engineers have designed it to follow a pre-determined path and more recently, to swim.
+They achieved this by applying a slick layer to the wings and slowing the frequency of wing beats.
+The team’s next goal is to give the insect-like device eyes to avoid crashing into obstacles.

 The task of providing vision is not as easy as fitting two cameras spaced a minimum distance apart for depth perception.
 Not that it is difficult but rather impossible as there isn’t enough room on these micro-robots.
 A more reasonable method is light based navigation system.